Skip to main content

 Step 2: Choose your worksheet type

-After logging in, you’ll see two worksheet options:
+After logging in, you'll see two worksheet options in the tools directory:

-• Smart Worksheets: Ideal for quick worksheet creation.
-Monsha automatically selects suitable activity types based on your provided materials.
+• Smart Worksheet — Ideal for quick worksheet creation.
+Monsha automatically selects suitable activity types based on your sources.

-Now it’s time to set up your worksheets.
+Now it's time to set up your worksheet.

-• YouTube videos: Drop in a video link - Monsha will use the transcript to generate detailed activities.
+• Video — drop in a YouTube link and Monsha will use the transcript to build activities.

 • Matching Questions